What to expect in a Grand Solar Minimum. How does an increase in galactic cosmic rays affect the Earth’s climate and also tectonic activity?

 2 Solar Minimum

-During a solar minimum – and particularly – in a Grand Solar minimum, more cosmic rays enter Earth’s atmosphere.
-Here, these high velocity particles (mostly protons) collide with atmospheric atoms and dissociate them in a cascading mode, whereas they act as cloud nuclei by ionization and propagate low level cloud formation.
+During a solar minimum – and particularly – in a Grand Solar Minimum, more cosmic rays enter Earth’s atmosphere.
+Here, these high velocity particles (mostly protons) collide with atmospheric atoms and dissociate in a cascading mode into smaller subatomic particles.
+These particles act as cloud nuclei by ionization and propagate low level cloud formation.
 Some particles may reach the Earth’s surface and even penetrate it.
-In this way, more cosmic rays accelerate storm formation, erratic rainfall, snow, hail, flooding and in the long run – global cooling.
+In this way, more cosmic rays accelerate storm formation, erratic rainfall, snowstorms, hail, local flooding, and in the long run – global cooling.
 (Fig. 2).

-We add to this: Earthquakes, volcanoes, lightning, increased electric events, even normal meteors can penetrate farther into the atmosphere and an enhanced risk for a solar flare to disrupt our power grid.
+We add to this: Earthquakes, volcanoes, lightning, and other electric events and an enhanced risk for a solar flare that can disrupt our power grid.

 — More cosmic ray influx from space

 — More cloud formation and erratic precipitation.
 Long-term cooling

 — More snow and Ice reflect solar radiation – more long-term cooling.